Top 10 Galacticos of Real Madrid

 7. Gareth Bale (2013 – €100M from Tottenham Hotspur)

-The world’s most expensive player at the time, Bale delivered when it mattered.
+At the time, the world’s most expensive player, Bale delivered when it mattered most:

-3 UCL finals scored in (including a bicycle kick in 2018)
+3 UCL finals scored in (including a stunning bicycle kick in 2018)

 5 Champions League titles